 The main shaft is a fitting companion to that drive train.
 Made of 17-4 stainless steel as well, and it's of a dual thickness; the part that extends out of the body and is under stress (red arrow) is thicker than the part that is safely housed inside the body (blue arrow).
 This saves a bit of weight.

 The body is the highlight of this reel.
-Instead of being cast or machined, they place a piece of aluminium in a heated die, then a hydraulic piston would press (forge) it into the general shape of the body, and that part would then be machined into the final shape.
-That doesn't make it a purely forged part since some of the surface grain flow will be interrupted during machining, but the core of the material maintains the superior attributes of a forged part.
+Instead of being cast or machined, they place a piece of heated aluminium in a die, then a hydraulic piston would press (forge) it into the shape of the body, which would then be machined to remove excess metal and create threads.
+That doesn't make it a purely forged part since some of the surface grain flow will be interrupted during machining, but the core of the metal maintains all the superior attributes of a forged part.
 The part that houses the clutch and pinion (red arrow) is an integral part of the frame.
 It's not bolted, screwed down, or attached in any way that would create a potential weak link.
 At this point I couldn't help thinking about a strange comparison; the Stella has a forged aluminium gear, and the Makaira has a forged aluminium frame, therefore the Makaira's body is almost as strong as the gear of its competition.
 Take a moment to think about this...

 Impressively thick, they put a lot of "meat" in the most critical areas.
 This is where a lot of bending moment is generated, and spinning reels are known to break at this area when they are pushed beyond their limits or when metal fatigue occurs after hundreds or thousands of load cycles.
 This reel doesn't need that much metal since forging increases a part's resistance to fatigue, but they again went the extra two or three miles to assure unprecedented structural integrity.